Is your team transitioning to an account-based marketing approach? What should you prioritize as you move to an ABM or ABX strategy?

 For ABX to work, you need robust account matching (lots of us still call this lead-to-account matching, even though we should be thinking of it as contact-to-account matching).
 Regardless, when a new email address comes in at the top of your funnel - whether it's from an inbound or outbound motion - you need to make sure it's not associated with an existing account before you do anything else.

 An ABX strategy relies on a set of clear, comprehensive rules of engagement.
 You need to be sure you've codified who owns which accounts and when, who engages with which contacts and when, what to do in case of conflict, and more.
 When you're dealing with accounts as the main unit of ownership, you're bound to run into conflicts because a contact wasn't matched to the correct account, or a rep misunderstood an account's ownership.
 Starting off with good RoE can help, but know you'll likely need to improve your rules as you go.
 Communicate that with your team.

 We've written about the challenges you may encounter with your rules of engagement here.
-That's a good starting point if you're thinking about to make sure your RoE are robust enough to stand up to a transition to ABX.
-You should also work through these updates with stakeholders from ops, marketing, sales and customer success to be sure you're capturing all scenarios and edge cases.
-Think about how this will impact both outbound and inbound, if you need to make any changes to your qualification process, and if you need to update headcount.
+That's a good starting point if you're thinking about making sure your RoE is robust enough to stand up to a transition to ABX.
+You should also work through these updates with stakeholders from ops, marketing, sales, and customer success to be sure you're capturing all scenarios and edge cases.
+Think about how this will impact both outbound and inbound if you need to make any changes to your qualification process, and if you need to update headcount.

 Your CRM and workflows will need some updates.